-CIS 4 3 PROFESSIONAL COMMUNICATIONS 3.0 Units This course applies the principles of ethical and effective communication to the creation of letters, memos, emails, and written and oral reports for a variety of business situations.
-The course emphasizes critical thinking, planning, organizing, composing, and revising business to create and deliver professional-level oral presentations.
+CIS 43 PROFESSIONAL COMMUNICATIONS 3.0 Units

+This course applies the principles of ethical and effective communication to the creation of letters, memos, emails, and written and oral reports for a variety of business situations.
+The course emphasizes critical thinking and analysis, planning, organizing, composing, and revising business to create and deliver professional-level oral presentations in-person and virtually.
 Additional focus will be placed on developing interpersonal skills, team participation skills, and technical report writing skills.
 Students who have completed or are enrolled in CNT 43 or CS 43 may not receive credit.
+Recommended Course Preparation: ENG 1A or ENG 1AEX with a minimum grade of C

-CIS 50 INTRO TO COMPUTING INFO TECH 3.0 Units A comprehensive introduction to the concepts of management and information systems used in business and similar organizations.
+CIS 50 INTRO TO COMPUTING INFO TECH 3.0 Units

+A comprehensive introduction to the concepts of management and information systems used in business and similar organizations.
 Covers the role of information systems in business, the need for data and information, how computers are used in business and other organizations to provide information.
 Focus on information systems, database management system, networking, e-commerce, ethics and security, computer system hardware and software components.
 Students will interactively solve applied problems utilizing software productivity tools such as: word processors, spreadsheets, databases, presentation, WWW, and programming languages.
 Introduce the analytical, written and oral communication skills necessary to communicate effectively in a business computing environment.

-CIS 54 EXCEL: INTRO TO SPREADSHEETS 4.0 Units This is a comprehensive spreadsheet class using Microsoft Excel to create a variety of spreadsheets with emphasis on business applications.
+CIS 54 EXCEL: INTRO TO SPREADSHEETS 4.0 Units

+This is a comprehensive spreadsheet class using Microsoft Excel to create a variety of spreadsheets with emphasis on business applications.
 Introductory, intermediate, and advanced topics are covered.
-Introductory topics include entering, editing, and formatting data, creating basic formulas using arithmetic operator and functions, creating charts, saving, and printing worksheets.
+Introductory topics include entering, editing, and formatting data, creating basic formulas using arithmetic operator and functions, creating charts, saving and printing worksheets.
 Intermediate topics include using Excel's Table features for sorting filtering and summarizing data, creating PivotTables, working with multiple worksheets and workbooks, naming cells, data validation, recording macros, and protecting worksheets.
 Advanced topics include using financial functions such as PMT, RATE, FV, creating nested IFs, using VLOOKUP and HLOOKUP functions, using What-If analysis tools such as Goal Seek, one and two variable Data Tables, and Scenario Manager, sharing workbooks, and integrating Excel with other Office applications.
+Students who have completed or are enrolled in APAT 53 may not receive credit.

-CIS 55 INTEGRATING OFFICE APPLICATION 4.0 Units Develop essential workplace application skills using current Microsoft Office including; Word, Excel, PowerPoint, Access, One Note, Outlook, cloud storage and cloud processing.
+CIS 55 INTEGRATING OFFICE APPLICATION 4.0 Units

+Develop essential workplace application skills using current Microsoft Office including; Word, Excel, PowerPoint, Access, One Note, Outlook, cloud storage and cloud processing.
 Emphasis is to design, produce and integrate documents, worksheets, databases and professional presentations.
 The use of Object Linking and Embedding (OLE) to integrate, share, and collaborate data within and between applications.